 \subsection{Main ideas and results}

-The main part of this paper is devoted to proposing some methods to study a slightly modified version of the above problems.
-Firstly, we will restrict ourselves to the infinite dimensional Nichols algebras of diagonal type having not necessarily finite Gelfan'd-Kirillov dimensions.
-Secondly, our principle has a pragmatic feature: we do not always desire a minimal generating set of the defining ideal but are satisfied with finding generating subsets fitting for solving concrete problems.
+The main part of this paper is devoted to propose some methods to study a slightly modified version of the above problems.
+First, we will restrict ourselves to the infinite dimensional Nichols algebras of diagonal type having not necessarily finite Gelfan'd-Kirillov dimensions.
+Second, our principle has a pragmatic feature: we do not always desire a minimal generating set of the defining ideal but are satisfied with finding generating subsets fitting for solving concrete problems.

 We propose four subsets of the defining ideal $\mathfrak{I}(V)$: left and right constants, left and right pre-relations.
-The first two sets are defined as the intersection of kernels of left and right differential operators and the last two are their subsets obtained by selecting elements which are contained in images of the Dynkin operators.
-Two main results (Theorem \ref{Thm:1} and Theorem \ref{Relr}) of this paper affirm that they are all generating set of the defining ideal.
+The first two sets are defined as the intersection of kernels of left and right differential operators and the last two are their subsets obtained by selecting elements which are contained into the images of the Dynkin operators.
+Two main results (Theorem \ref{Thm:1} and Theorem \ref{Relr}) of this paper state that both are generators of the defining ideal.

 These results are then applied to the study of the specialization problem.
 In general, if the generalized Cartan matrix $C$ is not symmetrizable, we show in a counterexample that the natural specialization map may not be well-defined.
-Therefore in our approach, the first step is passing to a symmetric matrix $\overline{C}$ by taking the average of the Cartan matrix.
+Therefore in our approach, the first step is to pass to a symmetric matrix $\overline{C}$ by taking the average of the Cartan matrix.
 A result due to Andruskiewitsch and Schneider ensures that this procedure does not lose too much information.

 Once passed to the averaged matrix, we prove in Theorem \ref{Thm:3} that the specialization map $U_q(\overline{C})\ra U(\g(\overline{C}))$ is well-defined and is surjective.

 As another application, we relate the degrees where pre-relations may appear with integral points of some quadratic forms arising from the action of the centre of the braid group.
 This allows us \begin{enumerate} \item to reprove some well-known results in a completely different way which we hope could shed light on the finite generation problem of $\mathfrak{I}(V)$; \item to explain that the set of left and right pre-relations are not too large. \end{enumerate}